peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

 **Returns:**

-* The number 0 if both objects have the same value (ignoring their signs), or -1 if the first object is less than the other value (ignoring their signs), or 1 if the first object is greater (ignoring their signs).
+* The number 0 if both objects are null or equal (ignoring their signs), or -1 if the first object is null or less than the other object (ignoring their signs), or 1 if the first object is greater (ignoring their signs) or the other object is null.
 Does not signal flags if either value is signaling NaN.

-**Throws:**

-* <code>java.lang.NullPointerException</code> - The parameter <code>ed</code> is null.

 ### Copy
     public static EFloat Copy​(EFloat ed)